wind-whispered/Ensemble-Learning/README.md

 # Ensemble-Learning
-This is a Tree-based Ensemble Learning project using PyTorch
+This is a Ensemble Learning project